 A POST form is a doctor's order that helps you keep control over medical care at the end of life.
 Like a Do Not Resuscitate (DNR) order, the form tells emergency medical personnel and other health care providers whether or not to administer cardiopulmonary resuscitation (CPR) in the event of a medical emergency.
-The POST form replaced Idaho’s Comfort One/DNR order as of July 1, 2007.
-Comfort One/DNR forms signed before July 1, 2007 are still valid, but you should make a POST to replace any other forms of DNR order.
+In Idaho, the POST form replaced the state's Comfort One/DNR order as of July 1, 2007.
+If you have a Comfort One/DNR order, you should make a POST to replace it.

-The POST form may also provide other information about your wishes for end-of-life health care, as explained just below.
+In addition to directions about CPR, a POST form may provide other information about your wishes for end-of-life health care, as discussed below.

 A health care professional can help you create a POST form if you enter a medical facility or health care setting -- such as a hospital, nursing home, or hospice care in a facility or at home.
-To be legally valid, a POST form must be signed by a qualified health care provider, such a physician or Advance Practice Professional Nurse.
+To be legally valid, a POST form must be signed by a qualified health care provider, such a physician, advance practice professional nurse, or physician assistant.
 (Idaho Code § 39-4512A.)
 If a member of the medical staff does not ask you whether you want to create a POST form, you may ask for one.

 In Idaho, a POST form is usually printed on brightly colored paper so it will easily stand out in your medical records.
 The form travels with you if you move from one health care setting to another.
 You can change it or cancel it at any time.

-Taken together, a Living Will and a Durable Power of Attorney for Health Care provide more information than a POST form, including details about your health care agent, more complete health care wishes, and your preference for organ donation.
-Therefore, if you have a POST form, you do not need a DNR order, but you should still complete a Living Will and a Durable Power of Attorney for Health Care to provide a full set of wishes about your care.
+Taken together, a living will and durable power of attorney for health care provide more information than a POST form, including details about your health care agent, more complete health care wishes, and your preference for organ donation.
+Therefore, even if you have a POST form, you should still complete a living will and durable power of attorney for health care to provide a full set of wishes about your care.

-For details about making these important additional health care documents, see Idaho Living Wills and Durable Powers of Attorney for Health Care: What You Need to Know.
+For details about essential health care directives, see Idaho Living Wills and Durable Powers of Attorney for Health Care: What You Need to Know.